-When a person is prosecuted for committing a criminal offence, the burden of proof is on
+When a person is prosecuted for committing a criminal offense, the burden of proof is on:

-Offence which can be compromised between the parties is known as
+The offense that can be compromised between the parties is known as:

 Conjugal Rights mean Right to stay together.

-If a witness makes a statement in Court, knowing it to be false, he commits the offence of
+If a witness makes a statement in Court, knowing it to be false, he commits the offense of:

-PERJURY is an offence of giving false statement before the court, which a person knows it to be false.
+Perjury is an offense of giving a false statement before the court, which a person knows to be false.

 A child born after father's death is